-Any changes to terms are however momentarily reflected if you edit a document’s metadata, where you in the document form will see the new values, but once the edit is saved and the document is shown in the document view, the old values will still be shown, till the timer jobs have done their tasks.
+Any changes to terms are however momentarily reflected if you edit a document’s metadata, where you in the document form will see the new values, but once the edit is saved and the document is shown in the document view, the old values will still be shown, till the jobs have done their tasks.

-Changes to the terms are also reflected directly in MetaShare’s document filters, if the workspace is reloaded, e.g. by pressing the F5 button on your keyboard, but when filtering on these new values, they will not reflect the changes till the timer jobs have done their tasks.
+Changes to the terms are also reflected directly in MetaShare’s document filters, if the workspace is reloaded, e.g. by pressing the F5 button on your keyboard, but when filtering on these new values, they might not reflect the changes till the timer jobs have done their tasks.

 If the term-changes (renamed or merged terms) are not reflected within 24 hrs, our recommendation is that you open a support case with Microsoft.
 They will then be able to rerun a full synchronization job for the taxonomy fields on the effected workspace.